 Your house was perfect for you and your family when you bought it — years ago.
 But you’ve all grown, and now it’s time to find something that’s a better fit.
-Unfortunately (because this experience usually isn’t fun!), it’s time to buy a new house while selling your current one.
+Unfortunately (because the experience usually isn’t fun!), this has you wondering how to buy a house while selling your own.

 First: Do your research